Predicting Non-contact Hamstring Injuries by Using Training Load Data and Machine Learning Models

 In running-based team sports (e.g. soccer, handball, basketball, rugby), non-contact hamstring injuries remain one of the major reasons players spend time on the sideline.
-Losing players for multiple weeks due to the hamstring (or any other non-contact) injury, can cost clubs not only winning games and championship, but can also be a huge financial loss.
-Estimating likelihood of non-contact hamstring injuries and intervening with appropriate actions on those predictions is the “holy grail” of the applied sport science.
+Losing players for multiple weeks due to the hamstring (or any other non-contact) injury can cost clubs not only winning games and championships but can also be a huge financial loss.
+Estimating the likelihood of non-contact hamstring injuries and intervening with appropriate actions on those predictions is the “holy grail” of applied sports science.

 The aim of the current paper is twofold.
-First aim is to estimate predictive performance of multiple non-contact hamstring injury prediction models, by using a day-to-day collected training load data.
+The first aim is to estimate the predictive performance of multiple non-contact hamstring injury prediction models, by using day-to-day collected training load data.
 Second aim is to follow up on the data preparation method outlined by the author in the previous paper,1 with predictive modelling on the real data set.
-Data set used in the current paper was given to the author, for the purpose of analysis by a sport organization that prefers to remain anonymous.
-Name of the athletes, days, training load metrics and any other data are made anonymous by the author.
-The author cannot claim validity of the data set used in the current paper, due to the fact that author has not been involved in the data collection, cleaning and storing of the data.
-Having said this, the results of the current paper should be viewed highly skeptically and with high level of concern.
-The purpose of the current paper is thus educational and speculative, with special emphasis on presenting a potential approach in predictive modelling of day-to-day training load data, with the aim of predicting non-contact hamstring injuries.
+The data set used in the current paper was given to the author, for the purpose of analysis by a sports organization that prefers to remain anonymous.
+The name of the athletes, days, training load metrics, and any other data is made anonymous by the author.
+The author cannot claim the validity of the data set used in the current paper, due to the fact that the author has not been involved in the data collection, cleaning, and storing of the data.
+Having said this, the results of the current paper should be viewed highly skeptically and with a high level of concern.
+The purpose of the current paper is thus educational and speculative, with special emphasis on presenting a potential approach in predictive modeling of day-to-day training load data, with the aim of predicting non-contact hamstring injuries.

 This study was conducted during the preparatory and competition periods of Season 1 and Season 2, in anonymous sports club for N=52 athletes, over 600 days in total (Season 1: N=45 for 307 days and Season 2: N=45 for 293 days, where N=38 athletes were present in both seasons) (see Figure 1).